Doctave/doctave/README.md

 * [Tutorial](https://cli.doctave.com/tutorial)

-The DoctaveCLI is an opinionated documentation site generator that converts your Markdown files into a beautiful developer hub with minimal effort.
+The DoctaveCLI is an opinionated documentation site generator that converts your Markdown files into a beautiful documentation site with minimal effort.

 The Doctave CLI is not a generic static site generator - it is only meant for generating documentation sites from Markdown.
 This allows the tool to be much simpler than other solutions,